Hope or Samwise Gamgee Takes Loyalty to the Next Level

 The book doesn’t waste time warming up the engine.
 The drama is already amped up to season finale levels in verse 1.
 Immediately we’re introduced to Elimelech, a guy who is desperate to spare his starving family from an extreme famine that has Israel following in the footsteps of Oliver Twist.
 But since rat burgers are strictly forbidden, Elimelech takes a page out of Tom Joad’s playbook and moves his family to Moab in search of a kosher deli.
 It seems like a logical plan that will carry the plot forward for a while, but Elimelech dies more unexpectedly than Billy Costigan two verses later (v.
 3).
 The good news is his sons, Mahlon and Chilion, dutifully care for their mother Naomi in the wake of his death.
 The bad news is Moab was labeled an enemy of the state after hiring Balaam (remember the guy with the talking donkey?) to cast a voodoo curse on the Israelites back in the day.
 As a result, jungle fever is strictly prohibited (select Deuteronomy 23:4-7 and press enter on your remote).
 But this doesn’t deter Mahlon or Chilion.
 They follow in the footsteps of Flipper Purify and Angie Tucci, controversially hooking up with Moabite girls.
 But the questionable decision is short-lived when both sons suddenly join their father in the fertilizer business.
 It’s a rough start for a family already on the ropes.
 Consequently, Naomi and her daughters-in-law, Ruth and Orpah, find themselves in a more vulnerable position than the citizens of Vice City (v.
 5).

 But Naomi recognizes a Slip ’N Slide of Shakespearian tragedy when she feels the uncontrollable tug of gravity and decides to roll off before she reaches bottom.
 By now a decade has passed and the famine is over.
 Returning to Israel is in her best interest.
 But instead of waiting for a caravan to travel with, the three widows strike out on their own (v.
 7).
 It won’t be an easy trip.
 The road they have to take is a Comic McCarthy dystopian nightmare.
 Somewhere near the city limits Naomi stops and gives her daughters-in-law an easy out.
 Her words are enough to convince Orpah to go back, but Ruth wasn’t playing around when she converted to Judaism.
-Like Charlotte York, she took her conversion and marriage vows seriously and she’s not going back now: “[W]here you go, I will go; where you lodge, I will lodge; your people are my people, and your God is my God; where you die, I will die” (vv.
+Like Charlotte York, she took her conversion and marriage vows seriously and she’s not going back now: “[W]here you go, I will go, and where you lodge, I will lodge.
+Your people shall be my people, and your God, my God.
+Where you die, I will die” (vv.
 16, 17).
 As Steve Rogers would say, “I’m with you till the end of the line.”

 Naomi is in a bad place.
 The way she sees it God has turned against her, but with Ruth at her side prepared to trek through Mordor, she forges on.
 Together they make the journey to Bethlehem.
 The Hebrew text uses a masculine pronoun here to indicate the women may have utilized Viola Hastings’ method and traveled in guy disguise to reduce their chances of being attacked (v.
 19).
 Whatever the case, the women arrive safely.
 Old neighbors greet Naomi’s return enthusiastically, but the perilous trip hasn’t improved her bad mood and she instructs everyone to call her Mara, aka Embittered (v.
 20).
 But the impulsive new handle gets less traction than when Master Pain rebranded himself Betty.
 Despite Naomi’s request, the name Mara is never used again.

 In chapter 2, Ruth takes on the responsibility of providing for them, but as an outsider without a résumé her options are limited.
 As such, she is reduced to collecting leftover grain behind the harvesters (an Israelite tradition established back in Leviticus 23:22).
 But since Bethlehem’s current reputation rivals Basin City it isn’t exactly the safest enterprise.
 Luckily for Ruth, she ends up at the farm of a guy named Boaz, who just so happens to be the nephew of Elimelech (v.
 3).
 Boaz is an old bachelor who has somehow maintained a good reputation around town, but that doesn’t mean he’s not looking.
 He immediately notices Ruth, a foreign hottie who wears overalls better than Alex Owens.
 And her status as a Moabite doesn’t make him flinch.
 As George Costanza would say, “You’ve got Shiksappeal!”
 Boaz is so intrigued he insists she only collects on his property (v.
 8).
 He even instructs his workers to “accidently” drop extra grain for her (v.
 16).
-When Naomi hears about the overt flirtations of a close relative she gets excited: “he is one of our redeeming kinsmen” (v.
+When Naomi hears about the overt flirtations of a close relative she gets excited.
+According to the Hebrew text, she calls him a redeeming kinsmen (v.
 20).
 It’s a Hallmark Channel moment bursting with impending romance.

 Ruth returns to the fields every day.
 As working girls go, she makes Tess McGill look lazy.
 But the harvest soon comes to an end and Boaz never makes his move.
 No one is more disappointed than Naomi.
 As a result, chapter 3 opens with her playing matchmaker with more directness than Emma Woodhouse.
 Naomi knows an alternate course of action must be taken if Ruth is gonna have a shot at settling down again and since Boaz hasn’t offered levirate marriage—buying the family estate, marrying Ruth and providing an offspring in the name of her son, Mahlon—she sets in motion a plan to force his hand.
-This leads to Naomi giving her daughter-in-law some questionable advice that sounds suspiciously like it’s been torn out of the pages of Bridget Jones’s diary when she advises Ruth to get dolled up and go slip into the sack with her boss: “note the place where he lies, and go over, uncover his feet, and lie down.
-He will tell you what you are to do” (vv.
+This leads to Naomi giving her daughter-in-law some questionable advice that sounds suspiciously like it’s been torn out of the pages of Bridget Jones’s diary when she advises Ruth to get dolled up and go slip into the sack with her boss: “notice the place where he lies, and you shall go and uncover his feet and lie down; then he will tell you what you shell do” (vv.
 3, 4).
 What Boaz will tell her to do, however, is anyone’s guess.
 It’s yet another calculated risk, but Ruth doesn’t hesitate.
 She puts on her best man-eater dress, sneaks out after dark and finds a good hiding spot to stakeout the farm.

 The good news is Boaz has agreed to marry Ruth upon her request without any obligation to do so.
 But it’s not as easy as setting a wedding date, because there’s a closer blood relative than Boaz who gets first dibs at Naomi’s estate—and Ruth.
 Yep.
 The fine print in Leviticus 25 is totally killing the mood.
 Ruth has gone to a lot of trouble to get her man and the thought of getting stuck with a Humperdinck doesn’t sit well.
 Boaz senses her unease and promises to look into the matter before his first cup of coffee.
 They remain together the rest of the night, but make sure to part ways before dawn so that Miss Patty and Babette won’t start any rumors.
 Ruth goes home to Naomi and recaps the night’s events while Boaz heads straight into town to handle the pesky Levitical requirements.